FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: The Demo Application

-\subsection{Implementation}
+\paragraph{Implementation}

-The prototype is implemented as a no-database web service that directly reads structured Excel artifacts generated by the batch pipeline, ensuring consistency with experimental results.
-The backend is implemented in Python, and the frontend is served as a lightweight static page with API endpoints for market listing, company selection, statement retrieval, QA, and workbook download.
-The demo can be launched locally with a single command and accessed remotely via SSH port forwarding, facilitating reproducible presentations.
+The demo is a no-database web service that reads structured Excel artifacts generated by the batch pipeline, ensuring consistency with experimental results.
+The backend is implemented in Python, and the frontend is a lightweight static page with API endpoints for market listing, company selection, statement retrieval, QA, and workbook download.
+The demo can be launched locally with a single command and accessed remotely via SSH port forwarding, enabling reproducible presentations.

-\subsection{Demo Flow}
+\paragraph{Demo Flow}

-A typical session proceeds as follows: (1) select market and company; (2) inspect IS/BS/CF tabs and metadata; (3) issue QA prompts for core metrics; (4) download the workbook for manual cross-checking.
+A typical session proceeds as follows: (1) select market and company, (2) inspect IS/BS/CF tabs and metadata, (3) issue QA prompts for core metrics, (4) download the workbook for manual cross-checking.
 This workflow emphasizes usability, explicit quality signals, and direct support for human verification.